 Beware of Tax Scams!

-Tax season is approaching and your tax record includes some of your most confidential information.
+Your tax record includes some of your most confidential information.

-The potential for easy access to all that information also makes tax season a lucrative period for criminals eager to try new identity-theft scams.
+The potential for easy access to all that information makes tax season a lucrative period for criminals eager to try new identity-theft scams.
 Stay on guard by being aware of these common tax scams:

 - Emails or phone calls claiming to be from the IRS that request additional personal or financial information to process your refund or offer to help you receive your refund faster